 ... and many more!

-Last year, on Christmas, I made the apple hand pies using this crust.
-My mother-in-law confessed she's not into pies but really loved this one.
+Last year, on Christmas, I made apple hand pies using this crust.
+My mother-in-law confessed she's not into pies but loved this one.
 She said it's the best pie crust she's had!

 Last year on Thanksgiving, we had bacon & spinach quiches, chocolate pecan pies, apple crumbles, and a big caramel rum apple pie... all made from this one dough!